 Price Scale: 2.5/10

-A wall mountable affordable 27 inch bezel-less monitor is basically the idea behind this screen.
-It has a minimalist design which actually looks quite stunning.
+A wall mountable affordable 27-inch bezel-less monitor is the idea behind this screen.
+It has a minimalist design which looks quite stunning.

 Surprisingly for an affordable monitor, this monitor offers a great range of connectivity options.

 The only biggest drawback is the resolution.
 1920×1080 is not a high enough resolution for a 27-inch monitor.
 Many prefer at least QHD resolution.

 ASUS VC239H – 23″ – Affordable Frameless Monitor

 Display: 23″, AH-IPS Panel, 1920×1080, 5ms Response Time, 60 Hz

 Notable Features: VESA Mount, Stereo Speakers

 An IPS monitor with 5 ms response time, a plethora of connectivity options and VESA mount capability at this price is a complete steal.